utluiz/parCSSer/README.md

 All important methods covered by tests, including failure scenarios.
 Lacks UTF-8 Characters Support.

+## Roadmap

+- Show the exact position on errors (and test it)
+- Maybe... parse the whole CSS?

 ## Get in touch

 Please, fell free to tell me if you have any issue, suggestion, contribution or any comment. ;)